scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 What ``ToTangentSpace`` does is simple: it computes the Fréchet Mean of the data set, then takes the logarithm map of each data point from the mean.
-This results in a set of tangent vectors, and in the case of the SPD manifold, these are simply symmetric matrices.
+This results in a set of tangent vectors, and, in the case of the SPD manifold, these are simply symmetric matrices.
 It then squeezes them to a 1d-vector of size ``dim = 28 * (28 + 1) / 2``, and thus outputs an array of shape ``[n_patients, dim]``, which can be fed to your favorite scikit-learn